astronomer/docs/astro/data-lineage.md

 :::info

 Lineage datasets are different from Airflow's [datasets feature](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html).
-Airflow datasets are defined explicitly in your DAG code, whereas lineage datasets are extracted and generated using lineage metadata.
+Airflow datasets are defined explicitly in your DAG code, whereas lineage metadatasets are extracted and generated using lineage metadata.
 The Cloud UI currently does not show information about Airflow datasets.

 :::